erickvneri/erickv-edge-drivers/zigbee/button-battery/README.md

     which allowed devices to render orderly at `detailView`.
   - Assigned **Battery capability** as dashboard state.
   - Assigned Battery capability to `battery` component.

+> v1.3.0
+  - New TS0043 alternative fingerprint for the MOES 3-Button Scene Switch.

+> v1.3.1
+  - Fixed minimal battery report time from 300s to 3600s to avoid battery consumption on not-so-sleepy devices.
+  - Patched fingerprint for **Yagusmart** devices.